vertyco/vrt-cogs/README.md

 # vrt-cogs
-Random cogs for Red
+Various utility/fun cogs for Red

-Learning as i go!
+**ArkTools**
+Connect to your ark servers chat seamlessly between in-game and discord, includes many utility features for managing your server.

+**Inspire**
-**Inspire:** get inpsirational messages, replies to certain sad words with positive encouragements.
+get inpsirational messages, replies to certain sad words with positive encouragements.

-**XTools:** uses xbl.io to pull gamertag information for xbox

-**MCTools:** Work In Progress
+**XTools**
+Various tools for Xbox using xbl.io API.
+(You will need to register for a key to use this cog. "its free though")

+**MCTools**
+Super simple status cog for Minecraft Bedrock servers.